toka93/task_kalasko/project/README.md

 # Automation Strategy

-Page object was applied by creating sperate class for each page in the app holds locators and actions Data is saved in json file.
+Page object was applied by creating sperate class for each page in the app holds locators and actions Data is saved in json file.<br>
-Extent Report library is used for reporting
+Extent Report library is used for reporting.<br>
-Log4j is used to generate logs
+Log4j is used to generate logs.<br>
 Testng used for handling running, assertions and handle tests life cycle by using annotations.